 The revised National Planning Policy Framework (2019) introduced the Housing Delivery Test against which housing delivery will now be measured.
-The Housing Delivery Test measures housing delivery over the last three years (2016/17, 2017/18 and 2018/19) against the adopted housing requirement for the same period.
-There are transition arrangements in place for the period up to November 2020:
+The Housing Delivery Test measures housing delivery over the last three years against the adopted housing requirement for the same period.

 This Housing Implementation Strategy was prepared to support the Adur Local Plan 2011-2032, in accordance with the National Planning Policy Framework (paragraph 47).

 It sets out the Council's proposed approach to managing the delivery of housing over the Local Plan period 2011-2032 in order to support the housing delivery target of 3718 dwellings.

 The document includes the housing trajectory, identifies the sources of housing supply for the Plan period and the five-year housing land supply position as at 1st April 2016 for housing completions and commitments and the position at 31st October 2016 for the Strategic Housing Land Availability Assessment.

 The document has a base date of 31st October 2016.

 What is a SHLAA?

 Government guidance set out in the National Planning Policy Framework (NPPF) requires all Councils to assess the amount of land available for housing development and publish the results in the form of a Strategic Housing Land Availability Assessment (SHLAA).

 The primary role of the Assessment is to: